-- i) Payment or offers of payment for stories, pictures or information, which seek to exploit a par glamorise crime in general, must not be made directly or via agents to convicted or confessed comay include family, friends and colleagues. - ii) Editors invoking the public interest to justify payment or offers would need to demonstrate the public interest would be served.
-If, despite payment, no public interest emerged, then the many transfer of the public interest emerged in the public interest emerged.
+i) Payment or offers of payment for stories, pictures or information, which seek to exploit a par glamorise crime in general, must not be made directly or via agents to convicted or confessed c may include family, friends and colleagues.

+ii) Editors invoking the public interest to justify payment or offers would need to demonstrate the public interest would be served.
+If, despite payment, no public interest emerged, then the matter the public interest emerged is a served of the public interest emerged.